Type of Funding

 - Activities that are solely targeted at government officials and/or the private sector.

-Preliminary applications are to be done online by 7 January 2019.
-Full applications are to be submitted by 5 April 2019.
+Preliminary applications are to be done online by 9 January 2020.